hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

 For many Security Engineers, receiving alerts in real time is critical.
 They need to act quickly to reduce impact of security issues.
 Using SMS message, or collaboration tools such as Slack or Chime, are common solutions to notify engineers when thing goes wrong.

 In this extra-credit module, we will show you how to configure SNS to send Device Defender alerts to your phone, or to Amazon Chime chatroom.

-If you are interested in using Slack with SNS, then take a look at [this Lambda blueprints](https://aws.amazon.com/about-aws/whats-new/2015/12/aws-lambda-launches-slack-integration-blueprints/)
+**Prerequisite**
+* To work on solutions below, you need to have a SNS topic that already receives Device Defender alerts.

 1. [Send SMS message to your phone](#1-send-sms-message-to-your-phone-only-available-in-region-that-supports-sms-messaging)
 2. [Receive alerts on Chime chatroom](#2-receive-alerts-on-chime-chatroom)